 - 4Data theft

-Why this scam is so dangerous
+Why the scam is effective

 Real DHL notifications contain a tracking number.
 Check it directly at dhl.de/sendungsverfolgung.